Automatic parallelization tool: Cetus

-Cetus is a compiler infrastructure for the source-to-source transformation of software programs.
-This project is developed by Purdue University.
+Cetus is a compiler infrastructure for the source-to-source transformation of software programs written in C. This project is developed by Purdue University.
 Cetus is written in Java.
-It provides basic infrastructure for writing automatic parallelization tools or compilers.
-The basic parallelizing techniques Cetus currently implements are privatization, reduction variables recognition and induction variable substitution.
+It provides basic infrastructure to write automatic parallelizing tools or compilers.
+The basic parallelizing methods implemented are privatization, reduction variables recognition, and induction variable substitution.

-A new graphic user interface (GUI) was added in Feb 2013.
+A new graphical user interface (GUI) was added in February 2013.
 Speedup calculations and graph display were added in May 2013.
-A Cetus remote server in a client–server model was added in May 2013 and users can optionally transform C Code through the server.
-This is especially useful when users run Cetus on a non-Linux platform.
-An experimental Hubzero version of Cetus was also implemented in May 2013 and users can also run Cetus through a web browser.
+A Cetus remote server in a client–server model was added in May 2013 and users can optionally transform C code through the server.
+This is very useful when Cetus runs on a non-Linux platform.
+An experimental Hubzero version of Cetus was implemented in May 2013 and Cetus can also run via web browser.

-PLUTO
+Pluto

-PLUTO is an automatic parallelization tool based on the polyhedral model.
-The polyhedral model for compiler optimization is a representation for programs that makes it convenient to perform high-level transformations such as loop nest optimizations and loop parallelization.
+Pluto (stylized as PLUTO) is an automatic parallelizing tool based on the polyhedral model, which for compiler optimizing, is a representation for programs that makes it convenient to perform high-level transformations such as loop nest optimizations and loop parallelizing.
 Pluto transforms C programs from source to source for coarse-grained parallelism and data locality simultaneously.
 The core transformation framework mainly works by finding affine transformations for efficient tiling and fusion, but not limited to those.
 OpenMP parallel code for multicores can be automatically generated from sequential C program sections.

-Polaris compiler
+Polaris

-The Polaris compiler takes a Fortran77 program as input, transforms this program so that it runs efficiently on a parallel computer, and outputs this program version in one of several possible parallel FORTRAN dialects.
-Polaris performs its transformations in several "compilation passes".
-In addition to many commonly known passes, Polaris includes advanced capabilities performing the following tasks: Array privatization, Data dependence testing, Induction variable recognition, Inter procedural analysis, and symbolic program analysis.
+The Polaris compiler takes a Fortran 77 program as input, transforms this program so that it runs efficiently on a parallel computer, and outputs this program version in one of several possible parallel Fortran dialects.
+Polaris performs its transformations in several compiling passes.
+In addition to many commonly known passes, Polaris includes advanced abilities, performing these tasks: array privatization, data dependence testing, induction variable recognition, Inter procedural analysis, and symbolic program analysis.